 This Section provides details of the water quality monitoring to be undertaken during the construction and operation of the active pits.
-Water quality modelling carried out for the EIA indicates that the potential water quality impacts associated with the backfilling and capping works at CMP IV and dredging, backfilling and capping works at CMP V will be within acceptable levels and no adverse water quality impacts are expected.
+Water quality modelling carried out for the EIA indicates that the potential water quality impacts associated with the dredging, backfilling and capping works at CMP V will be within acceptable levels and no adverse water quality impacts are expected.
 However, the monitoring programme is designed to verify the predictions of the EIA and ensure compliance with the WQOs.

-3.2 MONITORING ACTIVITIES
+3.2 Monitoring Activities